The Last Days of Pompeii (1935 film): Reception

+In its December, 1935 edition, Modern Screen offered a different opinion with a four-star review that focussed on the technical achievements, while praising the "excellent cast of Preston Foster, Basil Rathbone, David Holt, Louis Calhern, John Wood and Dorothy Wilson."
+It concluded that the film’s strengths lay in its production values.
+"As out and out dramatic fare, it is still above the average, although we believe the photographers and the technical department are the real stars of the picture.
+Sets are gorgeous, and the scenes of the destruction of Pompeii are actually breath-taking in their seeming reality.
+For those scenes alone, the picture can be highly recommended."

 Two later critics noted the film's similarity to gangster films.
 Writing in a book on epic films in 1984, Derek Elley noticed that Last Days showed the suffering of the Depression at a time when most epic films engaged in escapism.
 The narrative arc, where a poor man resorts to crime to build his fortune, is based on classic gangster film narrative.
 Lines like "I've been a fool all my life.
 One has to kill to get money" recalled "American gangsterism".
 In a book on ancient Rome in cinema, Maria Wyke described Last Days as a "highly moralistic gangster film dressed in classical costume".
 For Wyke, the film failed because it lacked the "pagan violence and eroticism" that made previous historical movies exciting, while performing Christian moralizing that "lacked any historical credibility."
 Wyke also discussed the interaction of Last Days with American responses to fascism.
 The destruction of Pompeii, and specifically, the destruction of a large statue of a Roman athlete in the film, was a metaphor for modern Europe's "perceived decadence."
 Wyke found that while promotional material for the film praised its historical qualities as education, the content of the film was not focused on historical veracity.
 Elley conceded that some of the architectural material was historical, but that the newly risen Christ being present at the eruption of Pompeii was historically incorrect.

 In a book covering hundreds of historical epics, Gary A. Smith described the film's middle as "long and tedious" but praised the special effects involved in the final eruption.
 In October 2003, writing for TCM Jay S. Steinberg observed.
 "There are plenty of flavorful supporting efforts in the film, including those of Louis Calhern as the treacherous prefect, but Rathbone essentially walks away with the picture in a role that took all of a week to shoot.
 In turns contemptuous and conflicted, Rathbone gave Pilate perhaps the richest shadings of anyone to ever assay the part onscreen."